nysasounds/speedtest-prometheus-exporter/README.md

-# speedtest-cli and Prometheus exporter
+# speedtest-cli and prometheus exporter

 Measure internet bandwidth using speedtest.net, and expose stats for collecting via prometheus.